 The best books to read a Christmas or a winter holiday can be a tricky question.
 Whether it's the story of a sad child being abused, a girl becoming a monster for love, or a man writing a fairy tale, each book has its own emotional effect.

-You have to choose the right book for the best holiday horror book, the best Christmas horror story, the best horror books about Christmas, the best horror novels, the best horror books on Christmas or winter holidays.
+You have to choose the right book for the best holiday horror book, the best Christmas horror story, the best horror books about Christmas, the best horror novels, and the best horror books on Christmas or winter holidays.

 If you don’t like horror stories or other horror-based stories, you can choose other books to read.
 You can choose other books for your Christmas or winter holidays.
 This is because these books are more for thrillers and mystery novels.